OrindaParkPool/Records/README.md

 + Team records
 + Relays
 + First, second, third
++ Send an e-mail with final inventory of ribbons and rosettes to (amyspillane@comcast.dot.net) for restocking.

 3. Website Record Parity with Meet Manager
 * Mail matt nichelini (mjnichelini@mac.dot.com) to request year-end report for previous season from Meet Manager